xBeastMode/ServerManager/README.md

 | Website | http://mcrafterss.github.io/ServerManager |
 |---------|-------------------------------------------|

-Server-Manager is used to turn on and off many things in your server.
+Server-Manager is used to turn on and off many things in your server.</br>
-Note :You can Customize Everything in Config.yml and Messages.yml Here is a list of things you can manage.
+Note :You can Customize Everything in Config.yml and Messages.yml</br>
+Here is a list of things you can manage.

 | Things You Can Manage |